petrstepanov/tlist-processor/README.md

 ```
 make install-launcher
 ```
-To install app launcher on macOS run package `resources/sw-calculator.pkg`.
+To install app launcher on macOS run package `resources/tlist-processor.pkg`.

 Program source files are not needed any more and can be removed from your computer:

 ```
-rm -rf ~/sw-calculator
+rm -rf ~/tlist-processor
 ```

 ## Running program

 Find application in the system menu.
-Alternatively, open Termnal and type `sw-calculator` to launch the program.
+Alternatively, open Termnal and type `tlist-processor` to launch the program.

 ---